 Since 2003, the Glen Conservancy has owned and maintained the village green on the curve of Route 30A in the heart of the Glen Historic District.
 Each year we sponsor the Town’s annual Memorial Day parade and ceremony in the triangular green.
 We also maintain this park for community use, planting flowers and hanging flags throughout the town.

 In 2013, the Glen Conservancy took title to the timber-frame structure that is now called Conservancy Hall.
 This structure was built in 1830 for the congregation of the True Dutch Reformed Church of Glen and Charleston.
 They paid William P. Pruyne $1,200 “for building a meeting house according to contract,” with clapboard walls and arch-topped multi-paned “gothick” windows.
 It is the only remaining regional example of this meeting house architectural type.

-The 2019 Community Concert Series marks our third year of public performances for the Town of Glen, and we look forward to your continued appreciation and support.
+The 2020 Community Concert Series marks our fourth year of public (or livestreamed) performances for friends and neighbors of the Town of Glen, and we look forward to your continued appreciation and support.